sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 ```

 There are several parameters used by `pcaReduce`:
-* `nbt` defines a number of `pcaReduce` runs (it is stochastic and may have different solutions after different runs)
+* `nbt` defines a number of `pcaReduce` runs (the method is stochastic and may have different solutions after different runs)
 * `q` defines number of dimensions to start clustering with.
 The output will contain partitions for all $k$ from 2 to q+1.
 * `method` defines a method used for clustering. `S` - to perform sampling based merging, `M` - to perform merging based on largest probability.